kytrinyx/talkode/README.md

 ## Pygments

-I installed pygments like this:
+I installed pygments for the Python interpreter like this:

     sudo easy_install Pygments

+If you are using Python via Homebrew, then the command is

+   easy_install Pygments

 There are other ways of doing so, see [Jekyll's Wiki](https://github.com/mojombo/jekyll/wiki/Install) (just scroll down to the part about python and pygments).

-I've included a pygments style file that I'm calling 'presentation'.
-It's based off the syntax highlighting scheme on github.

-Put this in your pygments style folder.
-I found mine at:

-    /Library/Python/2.7/site-packages/Pygments-1.6rc1-py2.7.egg/pygments/styles/

 ## Keynote colors